 Samsung Galaxy Z Flip review: Price and availability

 Before you even examine the relative merits of the Samsung Galaxy Z Flip, one of its most appealing attributes may be its price.
-At $1,380, the Galaxy Z Flip isn’t cheap by any stretch of the imagination.
+Debuting at $1,380 last year, the Galaxy Z Flip isn’t cheap by any stretch of the imagination.
 But in the world of pricey foldable devices, Samsung’s flip phone feels like a bargain.

-The Galaxy Z Flip’s $1,380 price is a $600 drop from the debut price of the Samsung Galaxy Fold.
-(The Fold’s price has since dropped a little bit as we get closer to the anticipated Galaxy Fold 2 launch this summer.)
+The Galaxy Z Flip’s $1,380 price was a $600 drop from the debut price of the Samsung Galaxy Fold.
 The Galaxy Z Flip also costs less than the $1,500 the Motorola Razr.
+And the price has fallen even further in the subsequent months, as you can now pick up a Galaxy Z Flip for $1,299.

 You can get the Galaxy Z Flip from AT&T, Best Buy and Samsung.
 However, these days, the focus is on the Galaxy Z Flip 5G, an updated version of the phone that came out after we published our Galaxy Z Flip review.
 The Galaxy Z Flip 5G features a more powerful Snapdragon 865 Plus processor with a 5G modem, and it makes some improvements to the multitasking features.
-For that, you'll pay $69 more, or $1,449.
+Originally, $1,499, the Galaxy Z Flip 5G now now costs $1,199, which is the same price as the Galaxy S21 Ultra.

 We're focusing on the Galaxy Z Flip for this review, but everything with the exception of performance would be the same with the Galaxy Z Flip 5G.